fallen-icarus/cardano-options/README.md

 ## Conclusion
 Cardano-Options is the latest addition to a family of p2p-DeFi protocols that enables users to build a fully endogenous economy on the CSL.
 By embracing radical permissionlessness, simplicity, and interoperability, Cardano-Options enables a secure, censorship-resistant options market on Cardano.

+## Feedback
+Any feedback that can help improve the protocol is welcome!
+If you have any ideas, feel free to use either the Issue section or Discussion section of this repo.
+The Discussion section can also be used to ask any questions.